Allocadia Won a Stackie! Here’s Why…

 Marketing is a continuous practice.
 Look at the “infinity loop” shape that embodies both stacks above.
 Even while planning season is in full effect, marketing is always happening and constantly ongoing.
 Because of that, a continuous loop that feeds into each other is necessary.

 2) A proper kickoff

 Failing to plan is planning to fail.
 Strategic planning is a critical part of our marketing technology stack, not relegated to PowerPoint or disconnected files.
-We consider planning to be part of our continuous strategy, as it’s important to look beyond “planning for the quarter” but re-planning and adjusting as the quarter and year goes on.
+We consider planning to be part of our continuous strategy.
+It’s important to look beyond “planning for the quarter”, and instead, re-planning and adjusting as the year goes on.

 In our recent empirical study on Marketing Performance Management, we found that companies using technologies not built for marketing planning, 80% report flat to negative revenue growth.

 It’s important to separate the two core functions of marketing: Run and Do.
 These functions are otherwise known as strategy and execution, or Marketing Performance Management and Marketing Activities.

 Run Marketing includes planning, investing, and measuring results.